|

 death.”
 (Dr

-M Stewart, Personal comm, 31 March, 1999)
+M Stewart, Personal comm, 31 March, 1999) It would appear

 that Dr Stewart is the only sober humanitarian scientist working